Ad115/Phylogeny/README.rst

 In biological evolution one deals with entities that evolve in time.
-Usually these entities can be represented by strings and the evolution of these entities corresponds to chnges in the corresponding string.
+Usually these entities can be represented by strings and the evolution of these entities corresponds to changes in the corresponding string.
 For
 example: - An organism may be represented by it's DNA sequence, - or by a list of characteristics that represents it - A protein can be represented by it's nucleotide sequence, - or by it's sequence of